CDC 'Point in Time' position

 - The CDC connector will continuously retrieve any changes from your database from the moment the CDC is re-enabled.

 - If you opt to execute a complete migration, Data Integration will commence a one-time migration process in parallel with CDC connector re-establishment and change retrieval.
-Note that the initial migration process will extend the duration of your river run, depending on the size of the migrated tables in your database.
+Note that the initial migration process will extend the duration of your Data Flow run, depending on the size of the migrated tables in your database.

 - Data Integration will replicate all historical data from the file zone to the user's Data Warehouse (DWH) target table(s).